-Students preparing for externships are encouraged schedule an appointment with the Assistant Director of Clinical Training, who oversees externship training, in late November of their first year in the Clinical Program to discuss the characteristics and opportunities at the several affiliated externship agencies.
+Students can, however, accept paid externships with the permission of the Director of Clinical Training.
+Students may also use their work study grants towards externship, with the approval of the director of externship training at respective externship sites.
+Clinical Program faculty are in communication with externship site supervisors on an ongoing basis to ensure the quality of clinical training and evaluate the progress of students.
+Formal written evaluations are completed twice per year with ongoing verbal and written communication as needed.
+Students preparing for externships are encouraged to schedule an appointment with the Assistant Director of Clinical Training, who oversees externship training, in late November of their first year in the Clinical Program to discuss the characteristics and opportunities at the several affiliated externship agencies.
 A more detailed policy statement about the externship is available from the Director of Clinical Student Affairs.
-An information externship meeting is held in November of each year and provides additional Information regarding the externship process.
+An information externship meeting is held in November of each year and provides additional information regarding the externship process

 Students, as ambassadors of the NSSR, are expected to remain professional in all matters, particularly when dealing with externship and internship sites.
 Behavior deemed to be unprofessional will result in departmental sanctions.

 Students are bound by the agreed upon rules of the PSYDNYS, the New York area psychology directors of doctoral, internship and externship training programs.
 Detailed guidelines are provided to all clinical doctoral students each year as they are finalized and all students are asked to sign a Disclosures and Responsibilities Agreement prior to beginning placements.
 Students must honor any externship acceptance they make.

-For 2012-2013, The New School Clinical Psychology doctoral students have secured Externship placements at the affiliated agencies listed below.
+For 2017-2018, The New School Clinical Psychology doctoral students have secured Externship placements at the affiliated agencies listed below.
 Placements at additional agencies may be available in subsequent years.
-A list and description of these affiliated sites is distributed each year at the Externship informational meeting in November.
+A list and description of clinical placement sites is distributed each year at the Externship informational meeting in November.